swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

 - "How can I find out what that software does?"
 objectives:
 - "Explain what software libraries are and why programmers create and use them."
-- "Write programs that import and use libraries from Python's standard library."
+- "Write programs that import and use modules from Python's standard library."
-- "Find and read documentation for standard libraries interactively (in the interpreter) and online."
+- "Find and read documentation for the standard library interactively (in the interpreter) and online."
 keypoints:
 - "Most of the power of a programming language is in its libraries."
 - "A program must import a library module in order to use it."